lanl-ansi/PowerModelsGMD.jl/README.md

 </p>
 -->

-PowerModelsGMD.jl provides extensions to [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) to evaluate the risks posed by solar storms, to analyze and mitigate the potential effects of Geomagnetic Disturbances (GMDs) on the power grid.
+PowerModelsGMD.jl (abbr.
+PMsGMD) provides extensions to [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) (abbr.
+PMs) to evaluate the risks, to analyze and mitigate the impact of Geomagnetic Disturbances (GMDs) and E3 High-altitude Electromagnetic Pulse (E3~HEMP) events on the power grid.
 This open-source toolbox is a greatly accessible, high-performance and easy-to-handle alternative to other commercially available software solutions.